thoelf/Linux-Stream-Player/README.md

 SqueezeLite can be controlled from a mobile app, for example [LMS on F-Droid](https://f-droid.org/en/packages/com.craigd.lmsmaterial.app/) and from a web browser on the client.

-The LMS app requires you to use MaterialSkin as a plugin to LMS (the server).
-Material Skin [Material Skin](https://github.com/CDrummond/lms-material) is strongly recommended and is easily installed from the browser when you have installed LMS (the server).

 The audio stream to the DAC has the same sample frequency as the source, i.e. no resampling.

 ## Playing music on the client and streaming it to the server